A platform

 Expand each section to read full details.

-• Improving our working lives won’t come with nice words to management or resolutions from union bodies.
+Improving our working lives won’t come from nice words to management or resolutions from union bodies.
 It requires effective union organisation.
+We need more members and we need more local delegates.

-Without improvements at the grassroots, it will be impossible to get a step change in membership levels, improvements in job quality and change processes.
+Without improvements at the grassroots it will be impossible to get a step change in membership levels and improvements in job quality, change processes and pay.